sag-gov-integration-unit/webmethods-apigateway-configurator/testing/README.md

 You can login to each of these with default passwords etc... and nothing is configured at this point.

-## all-in-one: Apply all system configs and all sample data in 1 batch
+## All-in-one: Apply all system configs and all sample data in 1 batch

 Here we're applying it all in 1 single configurator batch...which could be the possible way to do it in an automated environment.